-fMRI is an imagining technique using a very strong magnet.
+The Functional Magnetic Resonance Imaging (fMRI) is an imaging technique using a very strong magnet.
 It was developed in order to map areas of the brain that are working to perform various activities.
-The technology primarily relies on the blood oxygen level dependent (BOLD) response, which is an indirect measure of blood flow in the brain.
-We know that blood flows to certain areas of the brain when those areas are more active. fMRI uses the magnetic properties of hemoglobin in red blood cells to create an image of cerebral activity.
-It is considered a safe, noninvasive technique that allows for repeated examinations over time.
+The technology creates an image primarily showing blood flow to certain areas of the brain when those areas are more active. fMRI is considered a safe, noninvasive technique that allows for repeated examinations over time.